telerik/winforms-docs/gridview/exporting-data/spread-export-.md

 * __ExportViewDefinition:__  Gets or sets a value indicating whether to export the [view definition.]({%slug winforms/gridview/view-definitions/overview%})

+### Exported Cells Data Type

+>important
+Each column in RadGridView has __ExcelExportType__ property which can be used for explicitly setting the data type of the cells in the exported document.
+>

 ## Events

 __CellFormatting__: This event is used to format the cells to be exported.
 The event arguments provide: